 Friendsgiving is basically Turkey Days’ fun younger sister.
 So, when is friendsgiving?
-Well, it’s a less formal version of Thanksgiving that you can host anytime in November (Thursday or not) and Friendsgiving invitation more than just family to feast with: Think friends, coworkers, or your book club.
+Well, it’s a less formal version of the traditional Thanksgiving that you can host anytime in November (Thursday or not) and more than just family to feast with: Think friends, coworkers, or your book club.
 Turkey is optional; most Friendsgivings feature a fall-inspired meal so you’re not replicating the main event.
 You don’t have to stress over choosing between holiday party ideas or centerpieces, either.
 With a few candles and a festive playlist, you can make it like a laid-back apartment dinner party, with your pals seated on the couch or floor pillows rather than one big, long table.

 Since you’ll be digging into the classic roasted turkey soon, we love the idea of mixing up your menu so it’s fall-inspired, but not exactly like the Thanksgiving meal.
 Keep things easy with a Thanksgiving potluck style-feast: You prep the main dish, then call on your pals to bring their favorite drinks, side dishes, and desserts.
 (The easiest way to streamline this is with assignments in your Friendsgiving invitation, but you can also keep it organized in a Google Sheet that everyone can pop in to edit.)
 The invitation can be more casual than a Thanksgiving invitation so have fun with them.
-We’re all for maxing out celebrations—and when it comes to Thanksgiving, you can truly have double the fun.
+We’re all for maxing out celebrations—and when it comes to Thanksgiving dinner, you can truly have double the fun.